Information about the corona virus (COVID-19) from Business Academy Aarhus

 How teaching will happen?

-If your schedule has teaching planned from 8-12 for example, there will be learning activities at this time.
+If your schedule has teaching planned from 8-12 for example, there will be learning activities at this time, online or physical.
 This may vary from programme to programme, so check Study Update/Canvas for info on what exactly is happening on your programme, for your year and your class.

-Exams will either be done virtually or postponed.
+Exams will either be done virtually or physically.
 You will get more information from your programme.

 Study tours, summer schools and stays abroad